 by Deb Matthews

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, and God's love and blessings).
+Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
 This one is from the 70s about listening to God's "voice" and gentle nudging.

 "Blowout At High Speed"